solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 - `Accounts`: These are user or program-specific accounts that store state and data.
 Anchor makes it easy to define and validate accounts in your program.
-- `Instructions`: These are the actions users and programs can trigger.
+- `Instruction`: These are the actions users and programs can trigger.
 Anchor simplifies instruction handling by automatically mapping the data to specific program logic.